-“I am the decision maker” – this is the classic of all lies.
-If you were really unfortunate, this would have been followed with, “so therefore, there is no need to talk to anyone else.”
+We have all heard it: the classic opener that hints at a clear path.
+This is the classic of all lies.
+If you were really unfortunate, this would have been followed with, “So, therefore, there is no need to talk to anyone else.”
 Here is the weird thing – some people who tell you this sometimes think it is true.
-They too are fooling themselves.
-In a complex B2B sales cycle there is no one single decision maker.
-You are dealing with a myriad of different influences and opinions and the decision will always be made by this blend of influences and persuasions.
+They, too, are fooling themselves.
+There is no single decision maker in a complex B2B sales cycle.
+You are dealing with many different influences and opinions; this blend will always decide influences and persuasions.

-“Everything is good” – You need to take lies 1-6 into consideration and not fool yourself into thinking everything is wonderful.
+You need to consider lies 1-6 and not fool yourself into thinking everything is wonderful.
 It is a disservice to yourself and your customers.

-Take the time by yourself or with your manager.
-Go through your deals and honestly evaluate if any have been subjected to one or more of the seven great lies of selling.
-If so, evaluate how you can turn the deal in your favor.
+Take the time out by yourself or with your manager.
+Have any of your deals been subjected to one or more of the great seven lies of selling?
+If so, prepare a backup plan and execute it!